The following are some favorite quotes, along with their Almost-World counterparts.

 Saying: Nice guys finish last.

-John Dalston: Anyone who actually and completely finishes anything deserves a medal.
+John Dalston: Anyone who actually and completely finishes anything, . . . can suggest improvements.

 Hunter S. Thompson: The Edge. . . .
 There is no honest way to explain it because the only people who really know where it is are the ones who have gone over.